IT’S NOT EASY BEING A HORSESHOE CRAB AROUND NEW YORK HARBOR!

 What could be causing a decline in females horseshoe crabs around New York Harbor?

-Increased harvesting of Horseshoe crabs, especially females, in New York State threatens their population.
-Female Horseshoe crabs are about thirty percent bigger than males, thus they have more mass.
-Adult females also often carry eggs, which help to create better bait.
+Female Horseshoe crabs are more attractive to harvest commercial fishermen for bait as the female crabs are about thirty percent bigger than males, thus have more mass for bait to attract prey.
+Adult females also carry fatty eggs, which help to create better bait.

 A 2019 Horseshoe Crab Benchmark Stock Assessment by The Atlantic State Marine Fisheries Commission evaluated the stock status of horseshoe crabs by region, finding the status of the New York region population has trended downward from good, to neutral, and now to poor.
 The Benchmark Assessment was endorsed by the Peer Review Panel and accepted by the Horseshoe Crab Management Board for management use.
 “Poor” status was >66% of surveys meeting this criterion.